wasmerio/old-docs.wasmer.io/integrations/rust/examples/hello-world.md

 This should generate two important files for us, `Cargo.toml` and `src/main.rs`.
 The `Cargo.toml` is a file that describes your project and its dependencies.
 The `src/main.rs` is the entry point for your project, and contains the `fn main() { .. }` that is run when the project is executed.

-Let's modify our `Cargo.toml` to add the [`wasmer-runtime` crate](https://crates.io/crates/wasmer-runtime/0.13.1) to our project.
-At the time of this writing, the crate is at version `0.13.1`.
-So we change the `Cargo.toml` to the following:
+We then modify the `Cargo.toml` to add the Wasmer dependencies shown below:

 {% code title="Cargo.toml" %}
 ```yaml